-The Company develops its software in Canada, but for the year-ended December 31, 2017 approximately $49.1\%^{(1)} (2016 - 41.3\%^{(1)})$ of the Company's revenues are derived from customers outside of Canada.
+The Company develops its software in Canada, but for the year-ended December 31, 2018 approximately 63.2% (2017 - 54.2%(1)) of the Company's total consolidated recognized revenues were billed by Posera's wholly owned foreign subsidiary entities outside of Canada.
 The Company markets and sells our Maitre'D point-of-sale software worldwide through a direct and indirect sales and distribution channel.
-Our direct offices outside of Canada are located in Seattle, United States and Glasgow, Scotland, where we have home based employees in France.
+Our direct offices outside of Canada are located in Seattle, United States and Glasgow, Scotland, and we have home based employees in France.
 Our indirect distribution channel provides sales and marketing coverage worldwide.
 For our international product Maitre'D, the Company's customer service and support is primarily administered from our Montreal, Quebec office, however the Company does carry on some limited service and support from some of our sales offices outside of Canada.
+For SecureTablePay, currently the product is developed and customer support is provided in Canada for both the Canadian and US customers.
+As the market evolves for SecureTablePay in the US the Company expects more employees in the US to sell and support the SecureTablePay product.

-(1) Amount presented applies the retrospective presentation for discontinued operations for the FingerPrints and Zomaron transactions as disclosed on Note 24 of Posera's Consolidated Financial Statements.
+(1) Amount presented applies the retrospective presentation for discontinued operations for the FingerPrints transaction as disclosed on Note 24 of Posera's Consolidated Financial Statements for the year-ended December 31, 2017.